redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

     node1$ pcs resource create ip-192.168.122.203 IPaddr2 ip=192.168.122.203

+## Adding the share storage Pacemaker resource

+Before MySQL is started the shared storage needs to be mounted into the mysql storage directory. iSCSI or NFS can be used for this, here NFS will be demonstrated.

+    node1$ pcs resource create nfs-mysql Filesystem device=192.168.122.1:/srv/mysql directory=/var/lib/mysql fstype=nfs

-## Adding MySQL as a Pacemaker resource
+## Adding the MySQL Pacemaker resource

-For MySql to be highly available we need to add it as a resource for pacemaker to manage and be sure that the service is running on the same node as the floating ip address.
+For MySql to be highly available we need to add it as a resource for pacemaker to manage and be sure that the service is running on the same node as the floating ip address and shared storage.
 Start by adding mysql as an LSB (linux standard build) resource.

     node1$ pcs resource create mysql1 mysql

 Next MySQL needs to be grouped with the ip address resource so that they always run on the same node.
-This could have been done it the create command by passing --group test-group
+This could have been done it the create command by passing --group test-group to each of the previous resources.

-    node1$ pcs resource group add test-group ip-192.168.122.203 mysql1
+    node1$ pcs resource group add test-group ip-192.168.122.203 nfs-mysql mysql1

 Now the ip address and the MySQL service will always run on the same host together.

+## Pacemaker constraints

+Constraints are unnecessary in this use case.
+When resources are added to a group pacemaker starts the resources in the order that they were added to the group.
+This ensures that the storage and ip are ready before MySQL is started without needing to define constraints.

 ## Summary